thaiho110/inventory-management/README.md

 # Inventory Management System

-A inventory management app with basic management capabilities for users built with React 19, NextJS 15, TailwindCSS and Prisma
+An inventory management app with basic management capabilities for users built with React 19, NextJS 15, TailwindCSS and Prisma

 ## Basic features:
 - Adding new products